happyboomonster/trigonometry-rush/README.md

 BouncePads E) The Portals...
 Then I made a Menu and GameLoop class to link all the stuff I made together.

-What I want to add:  Changeable cube costumes, and a menu for that A front menu [WHAT, I know...
-I don't have a front menu yet  =(  ] Controller and custom control setup support Optomisations that speed up my horrible code!  =)
+What I want to add:  Changeable cube costumes, and a menu for that.
+A front menu [WHAT, I know...
+I don't have a front menu yet  =(  ].
+Controller and custom control setup support.
+Optomisations that speed up my horrible code!  =) .
-Make it easier for people to make levels
+Make it easier for people to make levels.

 Attribution to various people: